 Second breakfast: fruit puree.

-Lunch: vegetable soup with fresh herbs, boiled beef with cauliflower garnish, dried fruit compote.
+Lunch: vegetable soup with fresh herbs, boiled beef with a side dish of cauliflower, dried fruit compote.

 Afternoon snack: jelly.